Bulo Marer hostage rescue attempt: Operation

-At around 2:00 a.m. local time on 11 January 2013, 50 French Special Forces from the DGSE's highly secretive direct-action unit called "Division Action" supported by EC-725 Caracal helicopters dispatched from the Mistral, assaulted an al-Shabaab position in Bulo Marer, Somalia, where Denis Allex was believed to be held.
-A fierce firefight lasting 45 minutes ensued and in the process 17 al-Shabaab fighters and two French soldiers were killed.
+At around 2:00 a.m. local time on 11 January 2013, 50 French Special Forces from the DGSE's highly secretive direct-action unit called "Division Action", supported by six helicopters dispatched from the Mistral (four EC-725 Caracal assault helicopters and two EC-665 Tiger combat helicopters of the Special Operations Command), assaulted an al-Shabaab position in Bulo Marer, Somalia, where Denis Allex was believed to be held.
+They encircled a small home on the outskirts of the town as numerous Al-Shabaab militants were inside, allegedly with Allex.
+According to an Al-Shabaab propaganda video released in 2014, one militant, only referred to as "M.K", claimed that his group had heard the French soldiers outside and alerted other militants inside.
+He then claims that he picked up a PK machine gun and immediately opened fire on a French soldier at the door.
+A fierce firefight lasting 45 minutes ensued, with Al-Shabaab reinforcements arriving around ten minutes after the initial assault began.
+Two French soldiers and 17 al-Shabaab fighters were killed, including the Al-Shabaab governor of Bulo Mareer, Sheikh Hassan.
 The French Special Forces later abandoned the operation.
 The French military believes that members of al-Shabaab executed Allex during the operation.
 However, al-Shabaab claimed that Allex was still alive and in its custody.

 Additionally, the French military had reported that one soldier was missing; they were almost certain he was killed during the attack.
 Al-Shabaab claimed that it had captured the missing soldier, left lying wounded on the ground during the firefight, despite also releasing photographs of the dead soldier.
 In addition to the military casualties, eight civilians were also reportedly killed during the operation, including a pregnant woman, with others being wounded.